Hyperbolic Functions Calculator

 Input Guidelines:

-• Value of x: Enter the number for which you want to calculate the function.
+1. Enter the Value of x: In the designated input field, type the number for which you want to perform the calculations.

 Understanding the Output: